Agent Definition

 - Iteration Limits: Set

-max_iterationsbased on task complexity - Model Selection: Choose models appropriate for the task (faster models for simple tasks, more capable models for complex reasoning)
+max_iterationsbased on task complexity to prevent runaway loops. - Model Selection: Use faster models (gpt-4.1-mini) for simple tasks, more capable models (gpt-4, claude-3-opus) for complex reasoning.